 The service has a few gaps, however, especially for Android fans.
 Beyond the Amazon Fire TV, no true Android devices are supported, as Apple is trying its hardest to get subscribers to purchase Apple products.
 You can still watch on a web browser, but that's not exactly the best experience.

-All the same, almost anyone can get a 7-day free trial to Apple TV+ to judge for themselves whether Apple's new service is a potentially good option to add to the ever-growing list of streamers.
+All the same, almost anyone can get a 7-day free trial to Apple TV+ (terms and conditions apply) to judge for themselves whether Apple's new service is a potentially good option to add to the ever-growing list of streamers.

 Want more info?
 Read on, and we'll dive into the details of Apple TV+ and discuss its content, price, streaming device support, customer support, and everything else you need to know before you subscribe.